-One metric not reported in Enterprise Zone annual reports is the amount of foregone state tax revenue as a result of the EZ Program.
-The Department of Taxation (DOTAX) calculates non-refundable EZ tax credits companies claim as well as unemployment insurance premiums companies pay for employees located in the enterprise zone (see Tax Credits Claimed by Hawaii Taxpayers Tax Year 2015, prepared by Tax Research and Planning Office, Department of Taxation).
-However, these figures are not available until the year after the Enterprise Zone annual report is due so 2016 figures are not available yet.
+One important metric for the Enterprise Zone Program annual reports is the number of jobs maintained or created in exchange for the foregone state tax revenue as a result of the EZ Program.
+The Department of Taxation (DOTAX) calculates non-refundable EZ tax credits companies claim as well as the credits claimed for unemployment insurance premiums companies pay for employees located in the enterprise zone.
+However, these figures are not available until a year or two after the Enterprise Zone Annual Report is completed so 2021 figures are not available yet (see the most recent report Tax Credits Claimed by Hawaii Taxpayers Tax Year 2020 prepared by Tax Research and Planning Office, Department of Taxation).

-For reference, however, the non-refundable income EZ tax credits claimed for tax year 2015 as reported by DOTAX amounted to \$881,000, down slightly from \$1.0 million claimed in 2014.
-Add to this the estimated foregone GET exemptions claimed by EZ companies in 2015, we have (see Hawaii Enterprise Zone Report 2015):
+For reference, however, the non-refundable income EZ tax credits claimed for tax year 2020 as reported by DOTAX amounted to \$0.7 million, down from \$1.3 million for tax year 2019 and \$1.1 million for tax year 2018.

+Add to this the estimated foregone GET exemptions claimed by EZ companies in 2020, we have (see Hawaii Enterprise Zone Report 2020):

-Total Revenue Reported by EZ Companies in 2015 \$275,776,113 Multiply by 0.5% (wholesale GET) \$1,379,000 Add foregone revenue from non-refundable EZ income tax credits \$881,000 Total foregone tax revenue for 2015 \$2,260,000
+DESCRIPTION AMOUNT Total Revenue Reported by EZ Companies in 2020 \$400,900,419.
+Multiply by 0.5% (wholesale GET exemption) \$2,004,502.
+Add foregone revenue from non-refundable EZ income tax credits \$700,000.
+Total foregone tax revenue for 2020 \$2,704,502.

-In 2015, EZ companies reported 1,764 jobs either created or maintained.
-Therefore, cost to the state in 2015 was \$1,281 per job.
-The cost per job has been fairly consistent in past years for which there is DOTAX data available, with the total rarely exceeding \$2,000 per job in any year.
+In 2020, EZ companies reported 1,095 jobs either created or maintained.
+Therefore, cost to the state in 2020 was \$2,470. per job.
+The cost per job has been fairly consistent in past years for which there is DOTAX data available, with the total never in the past five years exceeding \$2,500.

 The EZ Program is a State-County partnership.
-There is an EZ Program Coordinator from each County who works with DBEDT in all aspects of the program including recruiting, administration and customer care.
+There is an EZ Program Coordinator from each County who works with DBEDT in all aspects of the program including recruiting, administration, and customer care.
 The Counties take the lead in identifying eligible County Enterprise Zones and use the program as a tool for their County's economic development plans.
-In 2016, three counties - Honolulu, Kauai and Maui designated or re-designated enterprise zones, which will last for the next twenty years.
-DBEDT looks forward to even closer collaboration with the Counties in the coming years in using the EZ Program to meet the Counties' economic development objectives.
+In 2021, two Enterprise Zones (EZ), the Urban Honolulu and Leeward EZs were re-designated for additional 20-year terms.
+The Leeward Enterprise Zone was subsequently terminated and Leeward EZ areas merged into the Central Oahu-Ewa Enterprise Zone as delineated by City and County of Honolulu Resolution No. 20-303 and approved for 20-year redesignation and reconfiguration.